imaun/scalaplaysample/README.md

-# scalaplaysample
+# Scala+Play+MongoDb Sample
-A simple web project with scala and play framework
+A simple todo web app with scala, play framework and MongoDb.